obmarg/cynic/cynic-book/src/derives/query-fragments.md

   module that has called the `use_schema!` macro.
 This will default to `schema` if not provided.
 An override can also be provided by nesting the QueryFragment inside a module with the `schema_for_derives` attribute macro.
+- `variables` defines the `QueryVariables` struct that is available to `arguments` attributes on fields of the given struct.

 #### Field Attributes